-Plot Holes are those annoying gaps in a story where things happen without a logical reason.
-When a Plot Hole involves something essential to a story's outcome, it can hurt the believability severely for those who are bothered by it.
+Plot Holes are those gaps in a story where things happen without a logical reason.
+When a Plot Hole involves something essential to a story's outcome, it can hurt the believability, for those who are bothered by such things.
 Hitting a Plot Hole at high speed can damage your Willing Suspension of Disbelief.

 Plot holes can come in many forms:

 Characters suddenly having knowledge that was never passed to them, or vice versa; characters not knowing something they knew last week, or something that anyone in their position must know.

 An event does not logically follow from what has gone before.

 Characters ignoring or avoiding obvious solutions to their problems.

 An event occurring that other events in the work simply do not allow.